AmanPaul1/multiclass-fundus-analyzer/README.md

 ---

-# 🧠 Proposed Inception EdgeNet Pro Architecture
+# 🧠 Proposed Distilled fundus Classifier Architecture

 Instead of relying on massive architectures, a highly optimized TinyML-oriented CNN was engineered specifically for retinal pathology extraction.